clcoffey/innershift.github.io/content/english/blog/25-11-04-Herd-Morality.md

 High performance is rewarded—but at a cost: your **authentic energy**.

-When your life is shaped by others’ expectations, tension, stress, and disconnection become the norm.
+When your life is shaped by others' expectations, tension, stress, and disconnection become the norm.
+This is often where [burnout quietly builds](https://innershift.vercel.app/blog/burnout-signal/), and where [the success mask begins to feel too heavy](https://innershift.vercel.app/blog/success-mask-burnout/).

 Your soul is whispering beneath the surface.

-> “Authenticity is the daily practice of letting go of who we think we’re supposed to be.”
+> "Authenticity is the daily practice of letting go of who we think we're supposed to be."
 > — Brené Brown

 ---

 ### Reclaiming Your Sovereignty

-The InnerShift process helps you move beyond the script and reclaim your inner authority:
+The InnerShift process helps you move beyond the script and reclaim your inner authority.
+This is the same path that helps people [recover from burnout](https://innershift.vercel.app/blog/burnout-signal/), [break free from the costume of success](https://innershift.vercel.app/blog/from-ceo-to-costume/), and [reconnect with authentic purpose instead of endless busyness](https://innershift.vercel.app/blog/busy-ness-vs-purpose/):

 - Uncover the real roots of stress and anxiety
 - Release emotional weight and pressure
 - Reconnect with your authentic energy, clarity, and purpose

-Sovereignty isn’t about performance—it’s about integration: conscious and unconscious, body and soul.
+Sovereignty isn't about performance—it's about integration: conscious and unconscious, body and soul.

 ---